sriegodedios/HackKState2016/README.md

 #BetterDAI

-*Better Doctors with artifical intellignce make better days for everyone.*
+*BETTER Doctors with Artifical Intellignce make better days for everyone.*

 ##Inspiration
 We wanted to learn Django.
 We wanted to do data analysis.